 Integrative Cupping Therapy

-Cupping is a healing therapy used in Traditional Chinese Medicine and in various body work modalities.
+Cupping is a healing therapy used in Traditional Chinese Medicine and Sports Medicine.
 Myofascial or Integrative cupping has become an extremely popular technique for gently removing toxins from the and helping energy move around the body.
 It assists restore the body to a more natural relaxed state by: stimulating blood flow, relaxing congested muscles, treating stiffness in the body and relieving pain.
 It works by stimulating the meridians, the subtle channels of energy that run through the body.
 Cupping achieve similar results to Trigger Point Therapy and Acupressure, without the need for the practitioner any force.
-The vacuum effect of the cups draws the blood, toxins and qi from the deep tissues to the surface and ehance ciruculation and elimination of toxins.
+The vacuum effect of the cups draws the blood, toxins and qi from the deep tissues to the surface and enhance circulation and elimination of toxins.

 What to expect in a cupping treatment